agollakota/COMP330-HW2_GH/README.md

 ### Text-to-Speech

 - Dictate any text files aloud with a supported voice provided by the FreeTTS library
-- Save text-to-speech audio files to the .mp3 format supported by JAVE encoding.
+- Save text-to-speech audio files to the .mp3 format supported by JAVE encoding

 ### Calendar

 - Specify a directory for storage of your memos
-- Calendar allows you to save memos attributed to the dates on the calendar
+- Calendar allows users to choose a date and save memos on that date
+- Calendar supported by the Jcalendar library
 - Upon specification of the directory and the presence of a memo for the current date, a notice will occur

 ### SpellCheck

-- Enter text and check for any spelling errors supported by the JOrtho library.
+- Enter text and check for any spelling errors supported by the JOrtho library
 - Enable/Disable real-time spellchecking (underlining for errors)
 - Open/Save supported for .txt files